lillin/pop_repo_backend/README.md

 If we want to run project on a single instance, HTTP server and WSGI interface are likely to be configured, so for dockerized project we'd need an extra container for HTTP server e.g. Nginx.

 There are unit tests, so GitHub action to run them before PR merge to master is nice to have.
 Also, views should be covered as well.
-It's a good practice to add versioning for API and for project as well.
+It's a good practice to add versioning for API and for the project.

+As an option for `/repo-popularity-by-owner` could have implemented approach to pass repository name and owner as URL kwargs as `/popularity/{owner}/{repo}`
+It'd be a good approach from the REST design perspective: to use GET request and get 200 HTTP response (we don't create new instance).